Mac Cummings

-MacLaren (Mac) Thompson Cummings (born January 23, 1979) is an American entrepreneur and co-founder of Terakeet, a search engine optimization firm.
+MacLaren "Mac" Thompson Cummings (born January 23, 1979) is an American entrepreneur and co-founder of Terakeet, a brand reputation management firm.

 Education

 Cummings was raised in Tully, New York.
 He attended Manlius Pebble Hill High School in DeWitt, NY.
 After graduating from high school, Cummings attended Cornell University, where he received his Bachelor of Science degree from the School of Industrial and Labor Relations in 2001.

 Career

 In 1998, Cummings launched Mindshark Software and Consulting from his Cornell University dorm room and served as CEO.
 Cummings led Mindshark to several software agreements with clients such as Forbes and General Electric.

 Terakeet

 In 2001, Cummings co-founded Terakeet Corporation with business partner, Patrick Danial.
 Terakeet was founded as voice-recognition software for call centers.
-It received $600,000 from angel investors, but the company didn't turn a profit so it pivoted to search engine optimization in 2004.
-As CEO of Terakeet, Cummings has led the company through its growth into an enterprise SEO company that impacts multiple aspects of the client's websites, including backlinks and content strategies.
-The company also helps brands manage their online identity.
-By 2012 Cummings had expanded the Terakeet portfolio to include U.S. and international companies such as Coca-Cola, American Express and NBC Universal-Orlando.
-Terakeet has also worked with companies such as Chobani, Uber, and Dollar Shave Club.
+It received $600,000 from angel investors, but the company didn't turn a profit so it pivoted to search engine optimization and online reputation management in 2004.

 In 2013, Cummings and Danial created Earned Visibility, Inc. and established Terakeet LLC as a subsidiary.
-Under Cummings, Terakeet grew from 75 employees in 2013 to 175 employees in 2015, earning Terakeet recognition as one of the fastest-growing companies in America, according to Inc. Magazine.
-In 2015, Cummings created a paid family leave policy for Terakeet after friends, family members and fellow employees experienced cancer diagnoses.
+Terakeet grew from 75 employees in 2013 to 175 employees in 2015, earning the firm recognition as one of the fastest-growing companies in America, according to Inc. Magazine.
 The company has over 400 employees and estimated revenue of $100M as of 2022.
-Fortune Magazine named Terakeet one of the best places to work in 2017, 2020, 2021, and 2022.
+Fortune magazine named Terakeet one of the best places to work in 2017, 2020, 2021, and 2022.

 Cummings ranked first in New York and ninth in the US on Glassdoor's 2021 Top CEOs for Small and Medium-Sized Businesses list.
 In 2022, Ernst & Young named Cummings the New York Entrepreneur of the Year.
-In 2023, Cummings spearheaded the sale of the Terakeet subsidiary Perlu, LLC, an influencer marketing technology platform to Publicis Group.
+In 2023, Cummings sold Terakeet subsidiary Perlu, LLC, an influencer marketing technology platform, to Publicis Group.

+In May 2026, the New York Times reported that in April 2024, Terakeet had been hired by Goldman Sachs to perform online reputation management work for the firm, CEO David M. Solomon, and general counsel Kathryn Ruemmler to help downplay her involvement with Jeffrey Epstein prior to the release of the Epstein files.
+The article reported that Terakeet’s fees range from $5 to $10 million annually.